Starting an LLC for a Window Installation Business

 Step 5: Get an EIN and register for state taxes

 Prepare for business taxes.
 Taxes are an inevitable part of business.
-A common tax requirement for any business, including in the window industry, is an EIN, or employer identification number.
+A common tax requirement for any business, including in the window industry, is an What is an EIN, or employer identification number.
 This nine-digit code is like a Social Security number for your business.
 It’s required if you’ll be hiring employees or have multiple owners — it’s also often necessary for getting a business bank account and for tax purposes.
 You can easily obtain an EIN online from the Internal Revenue Service (IRS), or we’ll file it for you with our EIN service.

 Step 6: Obtain necessary business permits and licenses